adamsalter/sitemap_generator/README.md

 ## Changelog

+* v4.1.1: Support setting the S3 region.
+Fixed bug where incorrect URL was being used in the ping to search engines - only affected sites with a single sitemap file and no index file.
+Output the URL being pinged in the verbose output.
+Test in Rails 4.
 * v4.1.0: [PageMap sitemap][using_pagemaps] support.
 Tested with Rails 4 pre-release.
 * v4.0.1: Add a post install message regarding the naming convention change.
 * **v4.0: NEW, NON-BACKWARDS COMPATIBLE CHANGES.**  See above for more info. `create_index` defaults to `:auto`.
 Define `SitemapGenerator::SimpleNamer` class for simpler custom namers compatible with the new naming conventions.
 Deprecate `sitemaps_namer`, `sitemap_index_namer` and their respective namer classes.
 It's more just that their usage is discouraged.
 Support `nofollow` option on alternate links.
 Fix formatting of `publication_date` in News sitemaps.